Table of Contents

 Common Golf Setup Mistakes That Can Wreck Your Shots

-The stance is not the only part of the setup.
+The stance is one part of the correct golf setup.
 In addition to making sure your stance is correct, you also need to check these boxes.

 Ensure you have a posture that is not too bent and not too upright.
 The easiest way to get into this position is to act as though you are going to sit on a stool.
 Sitting on a chair would create too much knee bend, and not sitting is not enough knee bend.